theshashank1/tesh-voice-bot/README.md

 - **Contextual Understanding**: Provides context-aware responses using the Gemma model.
 - **Local Deployment**: Deployed locally using Ollama for enhanced performance and privacy.
 - **Speech Recognition**: Utilizes web speech recognition for accurate voice input handling.
+- **Domain Access**: The bot can be accessed via the public domain `https://tesh.loca.lt`, allowing for easy remote access during development.

 ## Installation